-Daniel Kroth is a Senior Researcher at CARMA, where he leads streams in the Public Security Policy program.
+Daniel Kroth is a Senior Researcher at CARMA, where he leads the Public Security Policy program.
 He also contributes to projects across the Offense/Defense Dynamics, Geostrategic Dynamics, and Comprehensive Risk Assessment programs.
 His prior experience spans international security and technology policy with appointments at Lawrence Livermore National Laboratory, the Special Competitive Studies Project, and the Wilson Center’s Science and Technology Innovation Program.
 A firm believer in the importance of mentorship and improving accessibility in technology policy and international affairs, he is a founding member of the Next Frontier Seminar, a nonprofit which supports outstanding undergraduate student research in those fields.
-Daniel remains active in political science research, particularly in international security and methodology.
+Daniel remains active in political science research, particularly in nuclear deterrence and international relations methodology.
+Daniel holds a master’s degree with concentrations in International Security and Technology and Global Affairs from the Fletcher School of Law and Diplomacy, where he wrote his thesis on a theoretical framework for novel nuclear-conventional entanglement risks presented by emerging technologies.
+While at the Fletcher School, Daniel studied AI policy and cybersecurity at the Harvard Kennedy School of Government.
+Prior to his graduate studies, he undertook a year of study at Albert-Ludwigs-Universität Freiburg with support from the German Academic Exchange Service (DAAD) and additional study at Sichuan University.
+He holds a bachelor’s degree from Michigan State University.

 Giulio Corsi is a Senior Researcher at CARMA, focusing on Offense/Defense Dynamics and balances generated by AI capabilities.
 With extensive experience in evaluating AI safety and the societal impacts of AI systems, Giulio has previously worked on the development of novel techniques for assessing risks in AI-mediated environments.
 His res